 So since live-streaming is so important, how can you get started?
 And how can you maximize your time to be more efficient?
 Learning how to stream to Facebook and YouTube at the same time will save you tons of time while bringing you all the same value of live videos.

 These two platforms are good ones to focus on because of their popularity.
 Over 100 million hours of video are watched on Facebook every day, so you’ll be able to capture your audience there while also creating evergreen content that can live on your YouTube channel forever.

 Also, if you’re just getting started with YouTube, check out my post on YouTube for real estate agents.
 I explain exactly how to set up your channel and optimize your videos for organic views and subscriber growth.

 Basic Hardware Setup

-It’s more important that you get started with what you have instead of worrying about getting the best, top-of-the-line equipment.
+It’s more important that you get started with what you have instead of worrying about getting the best, top-of-the-line real estate video equipment.
 The basic hardware equipment that you’ll need for a live-streaming set up is:

 - Laptop or computer

 A good choice is whatever camera is already included on your laptop, anything that outputs to a resolution of at least 720p.

 But a better choice is the Logitech C922x, which is around $100.
 This is a good option if you want to step up your video quality because most separate webcams usually output a 1080p resolution.

 Overall, the best choice for perfect video quality is a DSLR camera.
 Using a DSLR as a webcam is easy to set up, but will require some additional equipment.
 This includes a tripod and a cam link, which is a tool that directly imports your camera feed to your computer.